Last Updated on February 25, 2021 by Jim Ferri

 From this rooftop perch look across the harbor and to your left you’ll see another iceberg floating nearby, a mass of glass anchored to the fjord, looking as if it just drifted in.
 To the right is an architectural project known locally as the “Barcode Buildings,” a row of office and residential units reminiscence of the stripes on a barcode.

-A Good Thing to Do: Spend Time in Aker Brygge
+A Best Thing to Do: Spend Time in Aker Brygge

 Straight ahead across the harbor is Aker Brygge, a former shipyard now a hip and attractive car-free area filled with shops, restaurants and cafés.
 Anchored to it by a small bridge is Tjunholmen, the city’s newest glittering borough.
 Once an industrial area, it’s composed of two small islands that are now chockablock with galleries, restaurants and Oslo’s Museum of Modern Art.
 Next to the museum is the upscale hotel The Thief, with art and high-tech luxury suites.
 Even if you’re not a guest drop in for a look.